Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Parameter selection

+As it is shown in~\Cref{model}, the assignment of points to groups is conducted in a top-down manner separately for every point.
+It starts from the root node and moves down the hierarchy a particular path considering a different sequence of nodes for a point assignment.
+For every visited node the conditional probabilities $\nu_\epsilon$ and $\psi_{\epsilon\epsilon_i}$ are calculated (\Cref{eq:theta-epsilon-epsilon-i,eq:beta_one_gamma}) and their values determine which sequence of nodes is considered before a point is finally assigned.
+A point is assigned to the first node for which certain conditions are met (see \textbf{Step 5} in~\Cref{model}).
+As this process is greedy and stochastic, only a subset of nodes will be considered for point assignment which does not guarantee that a node with the highest probability will be selected.
+It introduces noise to the nodes and biases their data distributions.

-The data also undergoes one form of post-processing after being generated.
-This process, referred in this paper as \textit{reassignment}, moves the data between clusters in such a way that each object belongs to the cluster it is most likely to be generated by:
+To address such behaviour, a hierarchy can undergo one form of post-processing after being generated.
+This process, referred in this paper as \textit{reassignment}, moves the data between clusters in such a way that each object belongs to the cluster it is most likely to be generated from:

-The process does not modify the clusters number, relations or parameters in any way.
-It merely relocates data in order to reduce noise and produce cleaner clusters.
+The process does not modify the number of clusters, hierarchy relations between them or their parameters in any way.
+It merely relocates data to reduce noise and produce cleaner clusters.